eswann/ClearScript.Manager/README.md

 ### Running Multiple Scripts
 To run multiple scripts, use the ExecuteAsync that accepts an enumerable of scripts.
 Scripts will be run in order.
 Settings will be applied to all scripts in the collection.
 Scripts can be actual code, a local file path or a Uri.
+Using an http Uri is dependent on the ClearScript.Manager.Http package as that installs the newest Microsoft.Net.Http package.

     await manager.ExecuteAsync(new List<IncludeScript>
     {
         new IncludeScript {Uri = ".\\TestMainScript.js", ScriptId = "testScript"},
         new IncludeScript {Code = "subject.TestString = 'test string3';", ScriptId = "testScript3"},
+        //Requires ClearScript.Manager.Http
         new IncludeScript {Uri = "https://www.myscriptishere.org/script.txt", ScriptId = "TestScript4"}
     });